thenukasiva/thenukasiva/README.md

-### Welcome!
-I'm Thenuka 👋
+### welcome! i'm Thenuka 👋

-I'm a 2A CS student at the University of Waterloo.
+i'm a 2A CS student at the University of Waterloo.

 🌱 I’m currently learning the MERN stack and exploring full-stack development.
 <br>